Shelley Lynn Thornton

 Shelley Lynn Thornton (born June 2, 1970) is the biological daughter of Norma McCorvey.
-Also referred to by the pseudonym "Roe Baby", Thornton is the child at the center of the 1973 U.S. Supreme Court decision, Roe v.
+Also referred to by the pseudonym "Roe Baby", Thornton was the child at the center of the 1973 U.S. Supreme Court decision, Roe v.
 Wade.
 Her identity was not publicly known until 2021.

 Life

-Shelley Lynn Thornton was born to Norma McCorvey on June 2, 1970, at the Dallas Osteopathic Hospital.
-At three days old, she was adopted by then-engaged Texas residents, Ruth Schmidt and Billy Thornton.
+Shelley Lynn Thornton was born to Norma McCorvey on June 2, 1970 at the Dallas Osteopathic Hospital.
+At only three days old, she was adopted by then-engaged Texas residents Ruth Schmidt and Billy Thornton.
 Shelley Lynn Thornton was two-and-a-half years old when the Roe v.
 Wade ruling was issued.
 She graduated from Highline High School in 1988 and entered secretarial school.
-Her birth mother first made contact with Thornton in 1989 when she was a teenager living near Seattle.
+Her birth mother first made contact with her in 1989 when she was a teenager living near Seattle.

-Thornton married her boyfriend, Doug, of Albuquerque, New Mexico, in March 1991; they had a son later that year.
-She later had two daughters, one in 1999 and another in 2000, and moved to Tucson, Arizona, for her husband's job.
-Thornton met her biological half-sisters, McCorvey's two other daughters, in March 2013.
-Thornton never met her birth mother, although they had several telephone conversations.
+Thornton married her boyfriend Doug of Albuquerque, New Mexico in March 1991; their son was born later that year, followed by two daughters in 1999 and 2000.
+The family moved to Tucson, Arizona for Doug's job.
+Thornton met her biological half-sisters, McCorvey's other two daughters, in March 2013; but although Thornton and McCorvey had several telephone conversations, they never actually met in person.
+Thornton said in 2021 that she has no regrets over not ever having met her biological mother.

-In 2021, Thornton's identity as the "Roe baby" was released in Joshua Prager's book, The Family Roe: An American Story.
+Thornton's identity as the "Roe baby" was publicly revealed in 2021 with the release of Joshua Prager's book, The Family Roe: An American Story.